Home -> Mattresses -> Mattresses Buying Guide

 - A pillow top mattress resembles a quilted pad that is attached to the top of the mattress.
 This adds even more padding, giving it a feather pillow feel.
 Pillow tops can be made of a variety of materials, including foam and down.

-- A euro top mattress provides additional layers of cushioning.
+- A euro-top mattress provides additional layers of cushioning.
 Rather than adding it on top, the euro top incorporates extra wadding into the mattress itself.
 Since there is a noticeable amount of material separating the sleeper from the coils, this type of mattress might be ideal for someone who experiences painful joints.

-What is a Mattress Made Of?
+What is an Innerspring Mattress Made Of?

 The outer layer of a mattress is called ticking and is usually made of a cotton/polyester blend.
 Some manufacturers offer more expensive quilted options that enhance the general appearance of the mattress.
 However, keep in mind, that any such aesthetic features will be hidden from view when bedding is added.